alanrogers/eghop/src/suggested.md

 # Suggested readings

-1. [Margaryan et al. 2020][margaryan20:n] Population genomics of the Viking world.

-  * "The maritime expansion of Scandinavian populations during the Viking Age (about ad 750–1050) was a far-flung transformation in world history1,2.
-Here we sequenced the genomes of 442 humans from archaeological sites across Europe and Greenland (to a median depth of about 1×) to understand the global influence of this expansion.
-We find the Viking period involved gene flow into Scandinavia from the south and east.
-We observe genetic structure within Scandinavia, with diversity hotspots in the south and restricted gene flow within Scandinavia.
-We find evidence for a major influx of Danish ancestry into England; a Swedish influx into the Baltic; and Norwegian influx into Ireland, Iceland and Greenland.
-Additionally, we see substantial ancestry from elsewhere in Europe entering Scandinavia during the Viking Age."

 1. [Brandt et al 2018][brandt18:g3] The Effect of Balancing Selection on Population Differentiation: A Study with HLA Genes.